Austinluis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. script 6-multiple_permissions: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 8. script 7-everybody: gives everyone execute permission
 9. script 8-James_Bond: set no permission to user and group and all permissions to others in fle 'hello'
+10. script 9-John_Doe: gives user all permissions, read and execute permissions to gruops and read write and execute permissions to others (only these permissions others are set to 0) on file 'hello'